ndsh/neopixel-without-delay/readme.md

 ---

-extension of the other animations.
+quick and dirty extension of the other animations:

+- colorWipe
+- theaterChase
+- rainbow
+- rainbowCycle
+- theaterChaseRainbow